jackiehjm/stx-docs/doc/source/introduction/terms.rst

     factor of two or three, journal caching, and class tiering.
   - Provides HA persistent storage for images, virtual volumes (that is, block storage), and object storage.

+Virtualization
+  The act of creating a virtual version of CPU, network or storage device.

 Virtual Machines (VM)
   An instance of a node provided by software (a hypervisor), which runs within